Service Projects

 Rotary Honors Scholars Mentoring Program

-Support for our Club’s ongoing programs at Iroquois and Western High School.
-RHS programs provide structured mentoring/coaching to scholars who meet defined academic, behavioral and attendance standards.
-More than 80 Rotarians and community members will work with IHS and WHS students at two locations on six separate occasions each year, providing these promising young people with the tools to move from high school to college and ultimately to a successful career.
-RHS Committee members also provide oversight of the Promise Scholarship Endowment with JCTC, JCPS, and Evolve502.
+We provide structured mentoring/coaching to scholars at Iroquois High School and Western High School who meet defined academic, behavioral and attendance standards.
+More than 80 Rotarians and community members work with IHS and WHS students at two locations on six separate occasions each year, providing these promising young people with the tools to move from high school to college and ultimately to a successful career.

 West End School

-Support of the literacy program to purchase consumable reading materials; Rotarian volunteers read with 8th grade students.
+We support the literacy program at West End School by funding reading and testing materials; Rotarian volunteers foster literacy through reading and discussion with 8th grade students.

 Speech Contest

-Participation with public and private high schools and other Rotary Clubs in Rotary District 6710 speech contest for scholarship awards.
+We participate with public and private high schools and other Rotary Clubs in Rotary District 6710 to host speech contests for scholarship awards.
+Learn more about our speech contest HERE.

 Unsung Heroes